Interstate 10 in Louisiana: Future

 There are calls to remove I-10 from the Claiborne Expressway in New Orleans and rename I-610 to I-10.
 The entire length of the Pontchartrain Expressway would likely be renamed as I-910 or I-49.
 The movement to remove the expressway received backing from President Biden in April 2021.
 However, opponents of the removal, which could cost over $4 billion, pointed out that removing the road would increase and worsen traffic through the area as well as in other neighborhoods among other things.
 Instead, in October 2022, the governments of Louisiana and New Orleans introduced a $94.7 million proposal to improve the elevated freeway and the space beneath it as well remove four ramps in Tremé.
 They proposal asked for a $47 million grant for the project.

 In 2022, the Calcasieu River Bridge turned 70 years old.
 With over 600,000 bridges, the average bridge age in the United States is 42 years old, with one in nine rated as deficient.
-Louisiana has a total of 13,050 bridges, and 1,827 (14%) are considered deficient.
+Louisiana has a total of 13,050 bridges, and 1,827 out of those 13,050 (14%) are considered deficient.
 1,963 bridges (15%) are considered functionally obsolete.
 It had been decided the bridge needed replacing since before 2002.
 There are several areas of concern including the age of the bridge, the low bridge ratings, steep grades, traffic congestion, amount of traffic that has been estimated at around 55,000 vehicles a day, low vertical traffic clearance, and contamination.
 These contributing factors rank the bridge as "a dangerous bridge" and 7th in the nation in need of replacing.
 In 2023, a plan was vetoed on the replacement bridge due to tolls being proposed.
 This made the project on hold until 2024 when a plan was approved that would include tolls, with especially high prices for trucks.